-Ms. Segre served as Executive Vice President, Chief Strategy and People Officer of Diamond Foods, Inc., a San Francisco-based, publicly-traded company that produced premium snack food and culinary nut products, from 2009 until its sale in February 2016.
-Ms. Segre first joined Diamond Foods in 2009 as Senior Vice President, Corporate Strategy.
-Before joining Diamond Foods, Ms. Segre served as Managing Director of Google.org and Vice President and Managing Director of The Boston Consulting Group's San Francisco Office.
+Google.org and Vice President and Managing Director of The Boston Consulting Group's San Francisco Office.
 From 1981 until 1985, Ms. Segre was a touring golf professional in the United States, Europe and Asia having won five tournaments including the Irish Open and the Reno Open.
-Ms. Segre holds a degree in economics and an MBA from Stanford University.
+Ms. Segre earned a B.A. degree with